 With the introduction of a new basket, historical estimates are linked to the new basket by maintaining the same historical period-to-period changes.
 This is done by calculating a link factor for each index series as the ratio of the new index series (December 2016=100) in the overlap period to the old index series (2007=100).
 This link factor is then applied to the old index series to bring it up or down to the level of the new index series.

 The overlap period for NHPI is currently December 2016.

 Prior to publication, the NHPI is analyzed for comparability with historical trends, as well as for coherence with results from related economic indicators, known current events and information from other external price index sources.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 The statistical accuracy of this index depends on price and value data.
 Price data are obtained from a sample survey.
-Value data mainly rest on the quality of the building completion data, gathered by the Investment and Capital Stock Program of Statistics Canada.
-Both kinds of input data are subject therefore to their own errors.
+The accuracy of the value data depends on the quality of the sales values from the Canada Mortgage and Housing Corporation's Market Absorption Survey.
+Both data sources are subject to their own errors.